SeshdevRath/create-git-tag/README.md

 Merge release commit to master
 ==============================
--> Checkout to release commit hash
+-> Checkout to release commit hash.
--> Create a new branch for the version tag(for example v2.5.5) -> Push to created branch
+-> Create a new branch for the version tag(for example v2.5.5).
+-> Push to created branch.
 -> Create pull request
 -> Merge with master
 -> Goto master branch